XIAZY/DriveIt/README.md

 # DriveIt
-Driveit is a new crawler supports multiple websites, for now it supports http://comic.ck101.com and http://www.dm5.com
+DriveIt is a new crawler supports multiple websites, for now it supports http://comic.ck101.com and http://www.dm5.com
 ## Overview
 This project is still under development.
 However, you can still run it with ```Python 3``` and it will work fine.
 More features will be added later.
 ## Usage